alumnamsc/Case-Study-Cyclistic/README.md

 ### Act

-According to the analysis and conclusions, for the most part casual riders are Chicago tourists/visitors.
-As their stays are temporary, the company may be offered a temporary membership, either monthly, weekly or weekend.
+Casual riders use Cyclistic only for recreational activities, so the company may be offered a temporary membership, either monthly, weekly or weekend.

+During the low season months (autumn and winter), a discount could be offered so that the difference in the number of trips is not so significant compared to the high season.

 Casual travelers could be incentivized to obtain a temporary membership by giving them a discount for making trips with an average duration of 20 minutes or more.

-Marketing campaigns should focus on the spring/summer season in recreational/tourist places of the city since that is when the largest number of trips are made.
+Marketing campaigns should be realized in the spring/summer season in recreational/tourist places of the city since that is when the largest number of trips are made.
+They should be focus on the use of bicycles for daily use since this could reduce car traffic and pollution.